 1ST PLACE - SPORTS PICTURE STORY

-Amaya Williams puts on sneakers on her prosthetics as she gets ready for basketball practice at Copiague High School, Wednesday Jan.
-16, 2019.
+Amaya shoots the second of two 3 pointers she scored during a game against Riverhead High School, Tuesday Jan.
+29, 2019.
 Among many medical issues, Amaya was born without bones in her legs and by the age of 4 she was a double leg amputee.
 Today, the Copiague High School student is the first double leg amputee to play for a Long Island high school basketball team, her determination and unyielding desire to persevere and play the sport she loves has inspired an entire district.

 2020 NYPPA Best in Show Sponsored by Sony USA Craig Ruttle

 2020 Photographer of the Year Sponsored by Canon U.S.A.
 Aristide Economopooulos